hasan-elhuseyin/ToDo-List/README.md

 ## Summary:

-* A task should consist of a title and details ✅
+* The app is made of 2 screens ✅
+* Atomic git commits ✅
+* GitFlow (Develop, feature branches, pull requests ...) ✅
+* Search tasks ✅
-* Tasks' titles should be shown in a list ✅
+* The screen refreshes when a task is updated ✅
-* Tasks can be deleted in listing screen ✅
+* Add and Update tasks uses the same screen ✅
-* To see the detail of a task, a user should be able to navigate to detail screen ✅
-* A user should be able to save, delete and update a task in detail screen ✅
+* Notifications using LocalNotificationManager ✅
+* If a task has no title it will not be added ✅
+* Both screens uses VIP pattern ✅
+* CoreData is reached using coreDataManager and coreDataManagerProtocol ✅

 | iPhone & iPad |
 | ------------- |